-- 3. Add render nodes to the group by selecting them in the Available Servers list and clicking Add Server. - The render nodes are added to the group. - 4.
-Once you are satisfied with your choices, click Apply to commit the changes.
+- 2 Enter a name for the new server group in the Group Name field. - 3 Add render nodes to the group by selecting them in the Available Servers list and moving them to the Servers in Group list. - 4 Once you are satisfied with your choices, click OK to commit the changes.
 The new server group is added to the list.

-NOTE: Server groups you create in the Backburner Web Monitor appear as global groups in Backburner Windows Monitor.
+NOTE Server groups you create in the Backburner Web Monitor appear as global groups in Backburner Windows Monitor.